Suspects with knives rob Kitchener pharmacy

 As of 1 p.m., four police cruisers could be seen parked in front of Queens Pharmacy on Queens Street South.

-In a social media post, police said suspects brandished knives during the robbery.
+In a social media post, police said the suspects brandished knives during the robbery.

 No one was hurt.